Get

 cat in the garden

-Of course, we love kitties from all walks of life.
-But that doesn’t mean unwanted guests are always welcome.
-Cats can be destructive, and sometimes strays can carry diseases.
+While all cats are adorable, fun, and frisky, they can also be destructive, and strays can sometimes carry diseases.
 If you have a garden, you might want to keep strange cats out to prevent them from digging up your plants or using your garden space as a litter box.

-Luckily, when it comes to the question of how to keep cats out of your yard and garden, we have found some incredibly humane and easy ways to keep these visitors away.
-Let’s learn a little bit about what you can do to keep your yard intruder-free.
+Fortunately, when it comes to keeping cats out of your yard and garden, there are incredibly humane and easy ways to do so.
+Let us learn more about what you can do to keep your yard intruder free.

 Top 9 Tips on How to Keep Cats Out of Your Yard and Garden

-So, you’re here because you want to keep cats out of your yard, so we’ve found nine different humane and safe ways to keep cats from getting into your yard or garden.
-You can use one or a combination of these methods to make sure that neighborhood cats choose another place to do their business.
+These are nine different humane and safe ways to keep cats from getting into your yard or garden.
+You can use one or a combination of these methods to make sure the neighborhood cats choose another place to do their business.

 1. Plant Cat-Repelling Plants